Sky Glass is a 4K TV with Sky built in, no dish required, for £13 per month

 The Sky Glass release date is October 18, 2021.

-There are three sizes of Sky Glass TVs on offer and this is what they cost:
+There are three Sky Glass TV sizes on offer and this is what they cost:

-And the Sky Glass price starts at £13 per month.
-This is because you can add the cost of the Sky Glass TV to the Sky TV content package, which is paid monthly.
+The Sky Glass price starts at as low as £13 per month, though.
+This is because you can add the cost of the Sky Glass TV hardware to a Sky TV content package, which is paid monthly.
 So, that £13 per month figure is for the 43-inch TV, while the 55-inch TV costs £17 per month, and the 65-inch TV costs £21 per month.

 The Sky Glass warranty is 2 years.